Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Introduction

-KP needs to transport all the mass of source distribution to exactly match the mass of target distribution.
-But in some cases, only partial mass of source and target distributions should be matched, \eg, the source or target samples contain outliers.
-To overcome this limitation, the partial OT~\citep{guittet2002extended,figalli2010optimal,caffarelli2010free,chapel2020partial}, unbalanced OT~\citep{chizat2018interpolating,liero2018optimal}, and robust OT~\citep{balaji2020robust,mukherjee2021outlier,le2021robust} models are presented, that allow to transport only partial mass of distribution.
-Another extension of KP is the Gromov-Wasserstein (GW) model~\citep{sturm2006geometry,memoli2011gromov} that computes the distance between metrics defined within each domain rather than between samples across domains as in KP.

-In most of the above models, the main criterion for the optimal transport plan/matching is by the minimization of total transport distance or distortion over all samples.
-Though having achieved promising results in many applications, without any additional guidance, the OT models may lead to incorrect matching of samples.
+In most of the above OT models, the main criterion for the optimal transport plan/matching is the minimization of total transport distance or distortion over all samples.
+Though having achieved promising results in many applications, without any additional guidance, the OT models may lead to incorrect matching or undesired alignment of samples.
 Figures~\ref{fig:toy_ot} and ~\ref{fig:toy_gw} illustrate examples of incorrect matching produced by KP and GW models.
-In many applications, it is reasonable to annotate some paired keypoints across domains for guiding the matching in OT.
+In real applications, it is reasonable to annotate some paired keypoints across domains for guiding the matching in OT.
 For instance, in non-rigid point set or image registration~\citep{myronenko2010point,crum2004non}, a few keypoint pairs that should be matched are annotated in two point sets/images.
-In semi-supervised domain adaptation~\citep{saito2019semi} and heterogeneous domain adaptation~\citep{tsai2016learning}, along with a large amount of labeled source domain data, there are a few labeled target domain data available, that could be directly taken as keypoints.
+In semi-supervised or heterogeneous domain adaptation~\citep{saito2019semi,tsai2016learning}, along with a large amount of labeled source domain data, there are a few labeled target domain data available, that could be directly taken as keypoints.
 Therefore, it is valuable and important to investigate how to take advantage of those keypoints to guide the correct matching in OT.
-Figure~\ref{fig:toy_kpg} shows an example that with the guidance of a few keypoints, the correctness of matching can be improved.
+Figure~\ref{fig:toy_kpg} shows an example that if the guidance of a few keypoints is properly imposed, the correctness of matching can be improved.